matatk/audiochart/README.md

 AudioChart
 ===========

 Allows the user to explore charts on web pages using sound and the keyboard rather than, or in conjunction with, visually and with the mouse.
 Thanks to [The Paciello Group](http://paciellogroup.com) for allowing me to share this with you.

+AudioChart uses the Web Audio API, which has [increasing support amongst browsers](http://caniuse.com/audio-api), but is not yet supported by Internet Explorer.

 Use Cases and Examples
 -----------------------